 For what reason do I travel solo?
 Isn’t it boring sometimes?
 Truly, it can be!!
 But what I adore the most about solo traveling is that I am not bound to anything.
-While exploring the state of Uttrakhand, I had planned just a day for Rishikesh but the beauty of place left me speechless and I chose to make my stay somewhat more.
+While exploring the state of Uttarakhand, I had planned just a day for Rishikesh but the beauty of place left me speechless and I chose to make my stay somewhat more.

 The beautiful Ganga river at Rishikesh

 While traveling solo, you interact more with the other travelers and the locals rather than staying in your group chats.
 Some interactions lead to new lifetime friends.
 Hang on Abhi!!
 Is this post about solo traveling?
 Oops sorry!!
 Let us now talk about Rishikesh.
-Located in Dehradun district of Uttrakhand at the foothills of Himalayas, the pilgrimage and holy town of Rishikesh is known as the Yoga capital of the world and gateway to Garhwal Himalayas.
+Located in Dehradun district of Uttarakhand at the foothills of Himalayas, the pilgrimage and holy town of Rishikesh is known as the Yoga capital of the world and gateway to Garhwal Himalayas.